Contact: Ingrid Bell, 203-582-7543

 NUR 530.
 Advanced Pharmacology.3 Credits.

 Students are introduced to pharmacological management across the lifespan and provided with advanced knowledge of pharmacokinetics.
-Selected categories of drugs commonly prescribed for management of health care problems and health promotion within diverse communities are presented.
+Selected categories of drugs commonly prescribed for management of healthcare problems and health promotion within diverse communities are presented.
 Controlled substances and the potential for abuse are discussed.
 The responsibilities and legalities of prescriptive authority in advanced practice are defined.

 Prerequisites: None